 Motion-control shoes will help correct the posture of your gait and the whole leg.

-This type of shoe for foot condition has increased the medial support and has a much stiffer construction to guide the foot and put them into the pronation position.
+This type of shoe for foot condition has increased the medial support and has a much stiffer construction to guide the foot and put it into the pronation position.

 Those shoes are heavier and more rigid than most neutral sports shoes.